Key Points:

 Recommended Veterinary Medicines to Prevent Fleas and Ticks

-Before using any medication, it’s always advisable to consult your veterinarian to confirm they are appropriate and safe for your dog’s specific health needs.
+Before using any medication, it’s always advisable to consult your veterinarian to confirm that it is appropriate and safe for your dog’s specific health needs.

 Tick and Flea Treatment for Your Home